Asheville Hosts Cyclo-cross National Championships in January 2016

 For road bikes, the popular spot is the Blue Ridge Parkway.
 Read some great tips about biking on the Blue Ridge Parkway.
 Also read a biker's journal of his ride of the entire Parkway.
 There are plenty of country roads to explore in the North Carolina mountains.
 In Asheville, Carrier Park has a paved track for biking loops and is located along the 2.8-mile French Broad River Greenway in West Asheville at the French Broad River Park.
 It's part of the Wilma Dykeman RiverWay Plan, a major urban waterfront redevelopment project.
 Our favorite paved greenway near Asheville is the Point Lookout Greenway Bike Trail, a very scenic 3.6-mile paved greenway that climbs 900 feet in elevation.

-Bike the Assault on Mt.
-Mitchell, a very challenging 102-mile supported bike ride from Spartanburg, South Carolina, to the top of Mt.
+Bike a very challenging 102-mile supported route in May from Spartanburg, South Carolina, to the top of Mt.
 Mitchell.
 You climb a cumulative of 11,000 plus vertical feet (6,600 feet in the last 24 miles)!
 You can bike the entire route or take ride the Assault on Marion, a 78-mile ride that stops before the steep climb to the top.
+Go to their Web site.

 Guided Bike Tours Downtown